 The choir initially comprised a very small group: 6 sopranos, 4 altos, 2 tenors and 2 basses.
 Their first concerts were also small affairs held in Abbeystrewry Hall.
 In 1995 the choir performed a musical called The Tram, written, produced and directed by Ann Chambers.
 In 1996 an abridged version of The Mikado by Gilbert & Sullivan, with Jerry Kennelly as Nanky Poo, Nuala Gibbons as Yum Yum and Margaret Newcombe as Katisha, was performed, with the children of Abbeystrewry National School providing the chorus.
 In 1997, Ann Chambers returned to America and Margaret Newcombe became musical director.

-In 1998, the choir had the good fortune to meet Diana Llewellyn, a classically trained Welsh cellist, who took the choir under her wing and has served as musical director ever since.
+In 1998, the choir had the good fortune to meet Diana Llewellyn, a classically trained Welsh cellist, who took the choir under her wing and served as musical director until 2019.
 She was eventually to rename the choir the West Cork Choral Singers.